Angie484/skills-github-pages/_posts/2024-01-24-The-Resilient-Coder-Chronicle-1-Chronicles-of-Laughter-Lies-and-Electric-Dreams.md

-### To be continued…
+### __To Be Continued…__

+---
-### Don't miss the next installment of The Resilient Coder's misadventures.
+### **Don't miss the next Chronicle of The Resilient Coder's Adventures.
 The journey continues, and who knows what awaits in the chapters to come.
 Get ready for more laughter, more shocks, and an electric dose of the unexpected.
-See you on the next page!
+Stay tuned!**
+---